Adamtimmy/adamtimmi.github.io/README.md

 ## Welcome to Adamtimmy's page

-You can go to [adamtimmy's scratch profile](https://scratch.mit.edu/users/AdamTimmy/) for more information.
+Adamtimmy are twins who code on Scratch.
+You can go to [adamtimmy's scratch profile](https://scratch.mit.edu/users/AdamTimmy/) for more information about them.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Make sure to follow them!
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for